-The Maquoketa River
+The Maquoketa River - South Fork

 The scenic Maquoketa River begins in Fayette County and passes through Delaware, Jones, and Jackson County and joins with the North Fork of the Maquoketa before entering the Mississippi River near Green Island.
 In Jones County the Maquoketa flows roughly 35 miles passing through the community of Monticello before entering Jackson County near Canton.
 Several canoe liveries provide canoe and tube rental opportunities.

-common to this area, helped give the river its name.
+It is said that the black bear, once common to this area, helped give the river its name.
 “Maquoketa” is a Native American word for bear.
 The cave-ridden, heavily wooded bluffs and hills making up the river valley were once prime habitat for the black bear.
 Black bears would have lived here year round hibernating in these cavern areas.
 Today black bears are only occasional visitors from Minnesota or Wisconsin.

 Wildlife abounds along this river and represents many of Iowa’s native species.
 Recreationalists along this river might be lucky enough to see a nesting pair of bald eagles performing a courtship ritual overhead or hear the pounding of a pileated woodpecker.
 Anyone willing to wet a line along the river will enjoy pulling walleye, smallmouth bass, northern pike, catfish, and suckers from hidden pools and riffles.
 A welcome wild place in our modernized world.